Tejas1510/Covid-Awareness-Website/README.md

 # Covid-Awareness-Website
 It is a Covid19 Awareness Website made with simple html, css, and bootstrap.
-It gives a detail information about precautions, symptoms and the causes of Corona virus guiding you about the various myth busters and activities talking place related to corona.
+It gives a detail information about precautions, symptoms and the causes of Corona virus guiding you about the various myth busters and activities taking place related to corona.
 In short it is go-to website for anyone who want information releated to corona and its updates.

 Created and Edited By: